NicodemeB/node-reveal.js/slides/offline/ucis_goldbeck_01_asxckiikt5.md

 ![](https://framapic.org/TOcIG7xJlPmh/Ycx9Sz9uqpaJ)

 VVVVV
-### what is it about?
+### What is it about?
-- an explanation of someone's thought process about how something works in the real world.
+- An explanation of someone's thought process about how something works in the real world.
+[1]
-- a representation of the surrounding world, the relationships between its various parts and a person's intuitive perception about his or her own acts and their consequences (Wikipedia)
+- A representation of the surrounding world, the relationships between its various parts and a person's intuitive perception about his or her own acts and their consequences.
+[1]
 - It's an important part of Usability

+<small>[1]  Wikipedia contributors.
+Mental model.
+Wikipedia, The Free Encyclopedia.
+October 24, 2019, 18:02 UTC.
+Available at: https://en.wikipedia.org/w/index.php?title=Mental_model&oldid=922845312.
+Accessed December 12, 2019.</small>

 VVVVV
 ### The use of previous experience
 - To using a new system users do rely on mental model based:

-  - on previous experiences
+	- On previous experiences
 	- Previous system that they have been using

+Notes:
-Notes: user
+user

 VVVVV
 ### Mental Model Development